Five Tips For Successful Forex Money Management

 This choice will be dependent on your strategy and your trading profile, specifically your appetite for risk.
 A risk to reward ratio of 1:1 would mean, for example, that if your maximum acceptable loss is $100 your profit target would also be $100.
 A ratio of 1:3, however, for the same amount of risk would give a target profit of $300.

 It is generally accepted that a risk to reward ratio should be higher than 1:1.
 This is because, if you won three trades in a row and then lost three trades in a row, and your risk to reward ratio was 1:1, you would have made a total profit of £0.

 Whereas, if you were trading with a risk to reward ratio of 1:2, and you had three wins followed by three losses, because your profit was higher than the losses of each trade, you would still be in profit.

 Leverage allows Forex traders to open larger positions than their capital would otherwise allow.
-Essentially, the trader borrows money from their broker to open a leveraged position.
+Essentially, the trader is borrowing money from their broker in order to open a leveraged position.
 For example, if a trader has leverage of 1:20, they could open a position worth £10,000 with just £500 in their account.